 Let us look – when or how often do people switch jobs?
-I am of the views there have to be compelling need to “why you might want to switch a job”.
+I am of the views there have to be a compelling need to “why you might want to switch a job”.
 But sometimes this is beyond normal comprehension – as most of the time boils down to personal preferences.
 But looking at the market – Is there a right time or such decisions?

-Was just checking on the US Department of Labor whitepaper and this very much sums the theory of how often we look out for jobs.
-Clearly in the age group of 18-27 there is close to 4-6 job switches on an average, Wow.
-That is quite alarming stats by any standards and these numbers in my opinion is very much what I see too.
+Was just checking with the US Department of Labor white paper and this very much sums the theory of how often we look out for jobs.
+Clearly, in the age group of 18-27 there is close to 4-6 job switches on an average, Wow.
+That is quite the alarming stats by any standards and these numbers in my opinion is very much what I see too.
 Moving up the age group, the number of job hops decreases while people are more inclined towards job security and stability in their career.
-I have had the opportunity to talk to tons of young kids in my interactions with Academia and even from professional networks for job security – many have even asked me how I landed into Databases as a full-time.
+I have had the opportunity to talk tons of young kids in my interactions with Academia and even from professional networks for job security – many have even asked me how I landed into Databases as a full-time.
 There is choice and opportunity in every role and it is up to us to make the best of what we have – and what we are good at.

 Note: Just to give you my personal example – I am on my 3rd company in my ~12+ years of career and that by all means beats most of the stats mentioned above.
 As I said, what is the inner drive to take these decisions?
 I am ready to talk if you catch me at any event in the future.

 I was doing my own search on where is the money, moving into management hierarchy is something most of the youth always admire – Salary Survey for Country: India is a testimony to the reason.
 And seeing this industry through the recession times, well the cuts from the middle management were also high during that time.
 The stats are mind boggling and it should have been really bad – tough times never last, tough people do.
-So let us get back to the positive side of story and let us concentrate on “us” rather than boil the ocean here.
+So let us get back to the positive side of the story and let us concentrate on “us” rather than boil the ocean here.

 Getting a job offer is one challenge, but finding out about the company and the people you are going to work for is just as important as cracking the interview process.
 The first step is to market yourself and this is the most critical step.

 We need to understand the basics – the best jobs are not the ones that you will land by having a great word template resume with tons of marketing buzz words to attract more attention.
-The ones that get advertised on the online / newspapers are mere eye washes and if you are experienced, these will land you nowhere IMHO.
+The ones that get advertised on the online / newspapers are mere eye washes and if you are experienced, these will land you no where IMHO.

 - If you plan to take the Job fair or the Ad related job postings, you are in a big pile of job seekers resumes dump yard and you must be even lucky to even get an interview call.
 Most of the times these are random picks and there are interesting software algorithms that companies build ingeniously to do the pick – all the more reasons why you are lucky if you have got the interview call.